Stuart-Mouse/jai-lsd/notes.md

 After the basic functionality is working for this feature, it may be worthwhile to add some better interface for setting struct member io data.
 I also need to think about how member io data works recursively, since this is somewhat of a usability concern.

+get_io_data should probably just return a IO_Data not by pointer which has any required merging/overriding already done
+    this will require passing more context to get_io_data we will still want to have the basic vresion around, so maybe we jsut rename that to get_io_data_pointer

+I should also consider using something like Convert's Data_Node throughout parts of GON/LSD so that we can just trivially have access to the context of the data we are dealing with.
+    Maybe we can even pass parent io data on that as well, or the merged io data...
+I dunno. worth thinking about though.